Davis Trust Co

 Elkins, West Virginia · FDIC Cert #2453

-Davis Trust Co is an FDIC-insured bank (Certificate #2453) with $238M in total assets and $178M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Davis Trust Co, an FDIC-insured bank (Certificate #2453) with $238M in total assets and $178M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Elkins, West Virginia, the bank maintains a Tier 1 capital ratio of 12.03% (Well-Capitalized) and a nonperforming loan ratio of 0.58%.
-BankHealthData assigns a composite Health Grade of B (68/100).
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Davis Trust Co (FDIC cert 2453) is a community bank — $238M in total assets, $178M in deposits, serving the Elkins, West Virginia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.